ga4gh/va-spec/docs/source/quick-start.rst

    Ecosystem of VA Models and Dependencies

    **Legend** A hierarchy of models and standards support generation of the Standard Profile Schema that are the final product of the VA-Specification.
-Arrows on the left describe ``PROCESSES`` through which downstream models are generated from more foundational ones.
-Arrows on the right describe the propagation of requirements from implementation models to inform upstream Core-IM expansion and refinement.
+Arrows on the left describe PROCESSES through which downstream models are generated from more foundational ones.
+Arrows on the right describe the propagation of requirements from implementation models to INFORM upstream Core-IM expansion and refinement.
 The format of each model (e.g. 'YAML', 'JSON') is indicated by icons on each.

 An overview of the interactions between repositories housing these models, along with links to source models and documentation, is provided at the end of this page.

 Where do I Start?
 #################